Reynier Leyva Novo

-Reynier Leyva Novo (born 1983 in Havana, Cuba) is a multidisciplinary and conceptual artist working across the Americas.
+Reynier Leyva Novo (born 1983 in Havana, Cuba) is a multidisciplinary contemporary and conceptual artist working across the Americas.
 His artistic practice often includes the use of data from official records and the reimagining of historical narratives localizing Cuban history within the global geopolitical discourse.
-Leyva Novo relocated to Houston, Texas, in 2021, where he lives and works.
+Leyva Novo relocated to Houston, Texas, in 2021.

 Early life and education

-Reynier Leyva Novo was born in the city of Havana, Cuba, in 1983.
-He attended the San Alejandro Academy of Fine Arts (2004), and later the department of Art Practice at the Instituto Superior de Arte (2007), at the time directed by artist, activist and educator, Tania Bruguera.
+Reynier Leyva Novo was born in Havana, Cuba, in 1983.
+He attended the San Alejandro Academy of Fine Arts (2004), and later the department of Art Practice at the Instituto Superior de Arte (2007), at the time directed by artist, activist and educator Tania Bruguera.